puzzlemusa/NewsProvider/README.md

 ####Frontend####
 First you need install Node.
 If your system don't have Node installed, go to https://nodejs.org/en/download/, download and install.
 Installation is pretty straight forward so it wont be a problem.
-Now go to **Frontdend** directory.
+Now go to **Frontend** directory.
 Open another command prompt instance there and type:
 ```
 npm install
 ```